Skip to content

 How Lottery Tax Works in Australia

-Under Australian tax law, lottery and gambling winnings are not considered assessable income for individual taxpayers.
-This applies to all forms of lottery prizes including Powerball, Oz Lotto, Saturday Lotto, Monday Lotto, Wednesday Lotto, Set for Life, and Lucky Lotteries.
+Under Australian tax law, lottery and gambling winnings are not considered assessable income.
+This covers all lottery prizes including Powerball, Oz Lotto, Saturday Lotto, Monday Lotto, Wednesday Lotto, Set for Life, and Lucky Lotteries.
 Whether you win $10 or $200 million, the full amount is yours to keep.

 What IS Taxable After Winning

-While the lottery prize itself is tax-free, any income generated from investing your winnings is assessable.
-This includes:
+The prize itself is tax-free, but any income you earn from investing your winnings gets taxed.
+That includes:

-• Interest income — If you deposit your winnings in a savings account or term deposit, the interest earned is taxable income.
+• Interest income — Put your winnings in a savings account or term deposit?
+The interest is taxable.

-• Dividend income — If you invest in shares or managed funds, dividends received are assessable.
+• Dividend income — Invest in shares or managed funds?
+Dividends are taxable.

-• Capital gains — If you sell investments purchased with lottery winnings at a profit, capital gains tax may apply.
+• Capital gains — Sell investments at a profit?
+Capital gains tax may apply.

-• Business income — If you start a business with your winnings, business profits are assessable.
+• Business income — Start a business with your winnings?
+Profits are taxable.

 Overseas Winners and International Tax

-• United States — US citizens and residents must report worldwide income, including foreign lottery winnings, to the IRS.
-Federal tax rates of up to 37% may apply, plus state taxes.
+• United States — US citizens must report all worldwide income to the IRS, including foreign lottery wins.
+Federal tax can hit 37%, plus state taxes on top.

-• United Kingdom — UK residents do not pay tax on lottery winnings from any country, similar to Australia.
+• United Kingdom — No tax on lottery winnings, same as Australia.

-• Canada — Canadian residents generally do not pay tax on lottery winnings.
+• Canada — Generally no tax on lottery winnings.

-• New Zealand — New Zealand residents do not pay tax on lottery winnings.
+• New Zealand — No tax on lottery winnings.

 Australia vs Other Countries: Lottery Tax Comparison